0xproflupin/seahorse-university/src/poll-app/add-accounts.md

 ```

 We will discuss what `declare_id` does when we discuss `Programs`.
 But essentially, the program address is declared within the `declare_id`.
-More on it later.
+More on it in the next program.

 In Seahorse, accounts are represented by classes derived from the `Account` base class.
 Let's add a `Poll` account to the `poll.py` file which will represent the poll state.